 How can you tell?

 You’ll have to view the source of the webpage that has the link.
 Look at how the HTML for the link is rendered- your link might be in the part rendered statically or in the section of the webpage rendered dynamically.
-You can also enter “cache: thewebsite.com/thispage.html” into Google and then select, “Text-only version” of the page to see how much of this page is rendered dynamically.

 What difference does this make?

-Although the search engines are getting better at reading JavaScript (and, consequently, AJAX) than they once did, just because they can read it, doesn’t mean they will- or credit your website for this link.
+Although the search engines are getting better at reading JavaScript (and, consequently, AJAX) than they once did, just because they can read it doesn’t mean they will- or credit your website for this link.

 Example: